 Well, it is a meat restaurant, after all!

 If you want cold meze dishes before (or with) your meal, these change and so are not on the menu.
 Go inside to the fridges and choose the dishes you want.

 We’ve eaten at Çarıklı Et a few times over the last few months and the their steaks are just wonderful, served with different accompaniments each time, but always with asparagus.

 And, as you can see in the photo above, their homemade burgers are also pretty hefty – and delicious.

 Çarıklı Et Restaurant, Fethiye – Useful Info

-- Çarıklı Et Restaurant is along phase 2 of Fethiye harbour on Cahit Gündüz Caddesi.
+- Çarıklı Et Restaurant is along phase 2 of Fethiye harbour on Cahit Gündüz Caddesi (see map below).

 - The restaurant is open all year round and has indoor and outdoor seating – there are outdoor heaters in winter and covered areas.

-- You can follow their goings on via their Instagram account and you can also view the complete Çarıklı Et Restaurant menu in English.
+- You can follow their goings on via their Facebook and Instagram accounts.

 - We’ve added Çarıklı Et Restaurant, Fethiye to our page of Fethiye eating and drinking ideas.